MTHFR and fertility.

 If your levels are fine but you know you have a MTHFR defect, it’s still a good idea to take the active versions of folate just in case.
 However, the good news is that your methylation is probably working just fine.

-In conclusion, I hope you now feel a bit more confident in your understanding of how MTHFR defects impact the body.
+In conclusion, I hope you now feel a bit more confident in your understanding of how MTHFR defects impact the body, and specifically the impact of MTHFR and fertility.
 Knowledge is power, and it helps to keep us calm during the stresses of trying to conceive or early pregnancy.

 If you would like help managing your methylation or conception journey, I would love to be involved.
 Appointments can be made online to see me in either of my Sydney clinics, as well as secure video link from anywhere in the world.
-My signature online program, Supercharge Your Fertility, will be launching in the next few weeks, so make sure you’re signed up to the newsletter to get early access bonuses.
+My signature online program, Supercharge Your Fertility, is available to start any time at your leisure.
+Click here to get instant access.

 Image credit: Bioceuticals